-Three Steps to a Home You Love: Declutter, Organize, Elevate
+Three Steps to a Home You Love: Step 1.
+Declutter

 Having helped many people make their house a home and having lived in quite a few houses myself, I’ve learned a thing or two about what makes a home a happy one…… a home that just feels good…… where we love being.
 After contemplating these ideas for years, I concluded that we unnecessarily overcomplicate things.
 I’m all about getting down to the heart of the matter so over the years, I came up this simple formula to guide my clients (and myself) in creating a happier home: